zigotica/tilde/readme.md

 ## Clone bare repo in new machine

+I actually use [this shell script](https://github.com/zigotica/automated-desktop-setup) to automate my desktop setup.
+One of the options is actually cloning this repo as a bare repo.

-First, you need to make sure you don't already have these files / folders in your machine, to avoid conflicts.
+If you want to do this manually, first you need to make sure you don't already have these files / folders in your machine, to avoid conflicts.
 You can simply backup or remove them, depending on your situation.
 Then:

 ```